-WEST LAFAYETTE, INDIANA, US — Declining farm income expectations pushed the Purdue University/CME Ag Economy Barometer in September to its lowest level since March 2016 amid an economic downturn, falling 12 points to 88.
+WEST LAFAYETTE, INDIANA, US — Declining farm income expectations pushed the Purdue University/CME Ag Economy Barometer in September to its lowest level since March 2016 that reflected an economic downturn, falling 12 points to 88.

 This month’s survey, conducted Sept.
 9-13, revealed that farmers increasingly are worried about commodity prices, input costs, agricultural trade prospects and the potential impact of the upcoming US elections on their farm operations.